NaveenShelby12/Fitness-Trainer-Appointment-Scheduling-website/README.md

 ## How to use 💻

 - For Creating and Adding a Client Appointment ==> Enter the Corresponding Details of the appointment as FirstName, Lastname, Location and Date-time.
 After Click on Submit the details will be added to the Table.
 - For Editing any details of a particular appointment ==> In the table of Existing Appointments, one can see an Edit button at the end of every Row.
-By clicking on Edit the details of the particular Appointment can be Editable.
+By clicking on Edit Button the details of the particular Appointment can be Editable.
 - To Delete any particular appointment ==> In the table of Existing Appointments, one can see a Delete button at the end of every Row.
-By clicking on the Delete the details of the particular Appointment will be Deleted.
+By clicking on the Delete Button the details of the particular Appointment will be Deleted.

 ## How to run locally 🛠️